sharkdp/numbat/README.md

 hypothetical expression like `meter^f()` where `f()` could do *anything*.
 Maybe even get some input from the user at runtime.

-Insects solution to this problem looks like this: If `expr1` is *not* dimensionless, we restrict `expr2` to a small subset of allowed operations that can be fully evaluated at compile time (similar to `constexpr` expressions in C++, `const` expressions in Rust, etc).
+Numbats solution to this problem looks like this: If `expr1` is *not* dimensionless, we restrict `expr2` to a small subset of allowed operations that can be fully evaluated at compile time (similar to `constexpr` expressions in C++, `const` expressions in Rust, etc).
 Expressions like `meter^(2 * (2 + 1) / 3)` are completely